 DOLLY 9 - 5, THE MUSICAL

-Fred Smith, of 'Sea Shanties' fame and Australia’s Singing Soldier, will be performing at the Albert Park Yacht Club Port Lounge at 7.30 p.m. on Friday, 21st February, launching his CD ‘Domestic’.
-Sadly, for those who haven’t tickets, his Melbourne shows are fully sold out.
-However, for interest, here is the Sydney Morning Herald’s wonderful review of his launch in Canberra, by Bruce Elder.
+Fred Smith, Australia’s Singing Soldier and of 'Sea Shanties' fame, performed recently at the Albert Park Yacht Club Port Lounge, launching his CD ‘Domestic’.
+I understand this Melbourne show was completely booked out!
+If you were hoping to go, it would have been disappointing to miss out; however, for your interest, here is the Sydney Morning Herald’s wonderful review by Bruce Elder, of Fred's launch in Canberra.
 How lucky were some of us to be able to sing with him last year!

 Fred Smith is simply the best folk/country musician working in this country in 2020.
 Beyond writing some of the finest songs about Australians at war (Dust of Uruzgan), he's created a repertoire that is wry, literate, witty, powerfully emotional and insightful.
 On this remarkable album – with his palette impressively broad in both lyrical and musical stylings – he ranges through country, folk and faux-cabaret.
 He includes suitably sharp and savage commentary on our recent political history (Musical Chairs) where, hilariously, he rhymes “prime ministerial” with “venereal”; a haunting duet with Liz Frencham, Four Strong Hands, about the hardship of rural life during drought where men are suicidal and women are caring and rock-solid in their love; and a quasi-rockabilly backing for an amusing satire on modern life in Sydney (Brand New Page).
 But at the album's heart lies a stunning cycle of deeply personal songs about marriage, babies, love, tolerance, decency and the complexity of modern life (Maryanne, Turn Around, There I Go, Staying Up Late, Beautiful Girl, Certain Things).
 A sublime study in tenderness and vulnerability.
 BRUCE ELDER, SMH